Dasyat1s/karasic/README.md

 # list of all modules:

-- ajaj aura (shown this time lmfao)
+- soh sage aura (used to be ajaj aura and shown this time lmfao)
 - prefix lol
 - Anti Respawn Lose
 - Cool Block Renderer